Dampmar/DesignAlgorithmsProject/README.md

 # DesignAlgorithmsProject
 This repository contains the contents of the first project of Design of Algorithms.
+The purpose of this project is to comprehend the differences between time complexities of the algorithms: Selection Sort, Merge Sort and Heap Sort.